 Assets which the board of directors of the bank has decided to sell are dealt with under IFRS 5 if it is highly likely that the asset will be sold within 12 months.
-This type of asset comprises for the most part assets taken over in connection with defaulted loans, and investments in subsidiaries held for sale.
-In the case of depreciable assets, depreciation ceases when a decision is taken to sell, and the asset is measured at fair value in accordance with IFRS 5.
+This type of asset comprises for the most part assets taken over in connection with bad loans, and investments in subsidiaries held for sale.
+Fixed assets and groups of fixed assets and liabilities classified as held for sale are measured at the lowest value of book value and fair value less selling expenses.
 The result of such activity and appurtenant assets and liabilities are presented on a separate line as held for sale.